J Scholar Visa

 Required Travel Documents

 Please review the travel information page on the HIO Web site before making plans to travel abroad.
-A scholar should bring all required travel documents to the HIO to speak with an advisor if he or she has any questions.

 J-1 scholars and their J-2 dependents must depart the United States within 30 days of their Form DS-2019 expiration date or program completion date, whichever is earlier.
 Scholars completing their programs at Harvard and leaving the United States earlier than the expiration dates on their Forms DS-2019 should have their department administrators notify the HIO.